-KnowstampToDateLabel and its working principle
+Get to knowstampToDateLabel and its working principle

-In the template design of AnQi CMS,stampToDateA tag is a very practical tool that allows us to easily convert 10-digit Unix timestamps stored in databases into various readable date and time formats.
-Its basic usage is concise and clear:{{stampToDate(时间戳, "格式")}}The "timestamp" usually originates from the document's creation time (item.CreatedTime) or update time (item.UpdatedTime)fields, while the “format” follows the special time formatting rules of the Go language (for example"2006-01-02 15:04:05").
+In the template design of AnQi CMS,stampToDateA label is a very practical tool that allows us to easily convert 10-digit Unix timestamps stored in databases into various readable date and time formats.
+Its basic usage is simple and straightforward:{{stampToDate(时间戳, "格式")}}.
+The 'timestamp' usually comes from the creation time of the document (item.CreatedTime) or update time(item.UpdatedTime) etc. fields, and the 'format' follows the time formatting rules specific to the Go language (for example"2006-01-02 15:04:05")

-why does it show UTC time?
+Why does it show UTC time?

-We need to review the essence of timestamps to understand this question.Unix timestamp (also known as POSIX time) is the number of seconds elapsed since 00:00:00 UTC on January 1, 1970.It does not contain time zone information.It is just a number representing a moment.
+Understand this question, we need to review the essence of the timestamp.Unix timestamp (also known as POSIX time) is usually the number of seconds elapsed since 00:00:00 on January 1, 1970, Coordinated Universal Time (UTC).This means, the timestamp itself isIt does not contain timezone informationIt is just a number representing a moment in time.

-EnsurestampToDateA solution to display local time.
+EnsurestampToDateSolution to display local time

-SincestampToDateThe label itself does not have a direct timezone parameter, so in order to display local time, our focus needs to be placed onThe server environment where the Anqi CMS is runningUp.The Go language application defaults to reading the system's timezone settings and uses this to handle time localization.Therefore, the most direct and effective method is to ensure that the timezone configuration of your security CMS server is correct.
+SincestampToDateThe tag itself does not have a direct timezone parameter, so in order to make it display local time, our focus needs to be onThe server environment running AnQi CMSOn.
+The Go language application reads the system's timezone settings by default and processes time localization accordingly.Therefore, the most direct and effective method is to ensure that the time zone configuration of your secure CMS server is correct.

 1. Configure the server time zone

-This is usually the first step to solve time display issues.Whether it's a Linux or Windows server, you need to set its timezone to the target local timezone of your website.
+This is usually the first step in solving time display issues.
+Whether it is a Linux or Windows server, you need to set its time zone to the target local time zone of your website.

 timedatectl status

-Then, list all available timezones:
+Then, list all available time zones:

 timedatectl list-timezones

-Find the timezone you need (for exampleAsia/ShanghaiorAsia/Hong_Kong), then set it:
+Find the time zone you need (for exampleAsia/ShanghaiorAsia/Hong_Kong), then set it:

 sudo timedatectl set-timezone Asia/Shanghai

-For some older systems or those withouttimedatectlyou may need to manually create or link/etc/localtimethe file and setTZEnvironment variable.
+For some older systems or nonetimedatectlcases, you may need to create or link manually/etc/localtimethe file and set upTZEnvironment variable.

-2. Restart the Anqi CMS service
+2. Restart the Anqicms service

-When changing the server time zone, merely saving the settings is not enough.The AnQi CMS as a Go application loads the system environment's timezone configuration on startup.Restart the Anqi CMS serviceto have it reread and apply the new timezone settings.
+After changing the server time zone, simply saving the settings is not enough.AnQi CMS as a Go application, it will load the system environment's time zone configuration when starting.Therefore, you mustRestart the Anqicms service, let it reread and apply the new timezone settings.

 3. Verify time display

-To verify more accurately, you can try using formats that include timezone offsets in addition to the conventional date format, such as{{stampToDate(item.CreatedTime, "2006-01-02 15:04:05 -0700 MST")}}.-0700 MSTThis will display the time zone offset and the time zone name, which can help you confirm if the Go application is correctly identifying the local time zone.
-For example, if it shows as+0800 CSTIt indicates that the time has been correctly identified as China Standard Time (CST, UTC+8).
+To verify more accurately, you can also try using formats that include timezone offsets in the template, such as{{stampToDate(item.CreatedTime, "2006-01-02 15:04:05 -0700 MST")}}.-0700 MSTThe timezone offset and timezone name will be displayed, which can help you confirm whether the Go application has correctly identified the local timezone.
+For example, if it shows as+0800 CSTIt indicates that it has been correctly identified as China Standard Time (CST, UTC+8).

-Although the server-side configuration is to solvestampToDateThe fundamental solution to time zone problems, but in certain specific scenarios, you may also want to handle time display on the front end through JavaScript, for example, if your website users are spread across the globe and you want the time to be displayed based onThe time zone of the user's browserto dynamically display.
+Although the server-side configuration is to resolvestampToDateThe fundamental method of time zone problems, but in some specific scenarios, you may also want to handle the display of time on the front end through JavaScript, for example, if your website users are spread all over the world and you want the time to be displayed according toThe time zone of the user's browserTo dynamically display.

-In this case, you can continue to letstampToDateOutput a UTC timestamp (or a UTC string in Go standard format), then pass this value to the frontend JavaScript.
-In JavaScript, you can useDateObjects'toLocaleString()ortoLocaleDateString()Methods, which will automatically display the time as local time according to the user's browser settings.
+In this case, you can continue to letstampToDateOutput a UTC timestamp (or a Go standard UTC formatted string), then pass this value to the front-end JavaScript.
+In JavaScript, you can useDatethe object'stoLocaleString()ortoLocaleDateString()Methods, they will automatically display the time according to the user's browser settings in the local time zone.

 For example, in the template: